-- 1. Start the Configuration/Setup Utility program (see "Setup Utility program" on page 139) - 2.
+- 1. Start the Configuration/Setup Utility program (see "Setup Utility program" on page 141) - 2.
 Select Power Management from the Configuration/Setup Utility program menu. - 3.
-Select APM - Be sure APM BIOS Mode is set to Disabled.
-If it is not, press Left Arrow (←) or Right Arrow (→) to change the setting. - 5.
+Select APM - 4.
+Be sure APM BIOS Mode is set to Disabled.
+If it is not, press Left Arrow () or Right Arrow () to change the setting. - 5.
 Select Automatic Hardware Power Management. - 6.
 Set Automatic Hardware Power Management to Disabled.

 Run the IBM PC Enhanced Diagnostics test.
-If necessary, refer to "Diagnostics and test information" on page 130.
+If necessary, refer to "Diagnostics and test information" on page 132.

-- If you receive an error, replace the part that the diagnostic program calls out or go to "IBM PC Enhanced Diagnostics" on page 132. - If the test stops and you cannot continue, replace the last device tested. - If the computer has incorrect keyboard responses, go to "Keyboard" on page 126.
+If you receive an error, replace the part that the diagnostic program calls out or go to "IBM PC Enhanced Diagnostics" on page 134.

+If the test stops and you cannot continue, replace the last device tested.

-- If the printer has incorrect responses, go to "Printer" on page 126. - If the display has problems such as jittering, rolling, shifting, or being out of focus, go to "Display" on page 129.
+If the computer has incorrect keyboard responses, go to "Keyboard" on page 128.

+If the display has problems such as jittering, rolling, shifting, or being out of focus, go to "Display" on page 131.